Professor and Chair, Social Sciences & Education

-A Capstone project your senior year provides experience implementing your own research — you will design and investigate a study in a self-selected area of interest and present your findings to the college community.
+A Capstone project during your senior year provides experience implementing your own research.
+You will design and investigate a study in a self-selected area of interest and present your findings to the college community.
 Recent projects have examined the role of nicotine in attention, the effects of listening to music on memory, and the influence of peer feedback on test performance.

 A minor in psychology can be combined with any baccalaureate degree.
 Please see the college catalog for specific requirements.